Door to door and telemarketing charitable collections

 - Monday to Saturday (Between the hours 9am and 8pm.)

-- Sundays and Public Holidays (No telephone marketing is allowed without the approval of Department of Mines, Industry Regulation and Safety's Minister.)
+- Sundays and Public Holidays (No telephone marketing is allowed without the approval of the Department.)

 What do I require when collecting?